colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 };
 ```

-Here, we’re letting letting ESLint know that our environment will be run in node (Gatsby’s precompiling), inside the browser, and it will use ES6.
+Here, we’re letting ESLint know that our environment will be run in node (Gatsby’s precompiling), inside the browser (the app), and it will use ES6.
 This helps ESLint know how to run your code.
 Additionally, we want to set up our parser to be `babel-eslint`.

 Once we’re ready to go, run `yarn lint` again and… well nothing really happened.

 ![Lint results - Nothing happened](/assets/lint-with-nothing-happening.jpg)